ajskateboarder/MaaS-Docs/README.md

 # GREET | API DOCUMENTATION TEMPLATE
 ![Demo](demo.png)

-Api documentation made by GREET team, fully responsive, easy to edit.
+Api documentation made by the GREET team, fully responsive, easy to edit.

-You can find full product on [greet.chat](https://www.greet.chat/api_documentation) or [GitHub](https://liborzahradka.github.io/GreetAPI/).
+You can find a demo of the UI on:

 ## Built With